-On appeal, the appellant contends only that the trial court abused its discretion in revoking his probation.
+On appeal, the appellant contends only that the trial court abused its discretion in revoking her probation.
+She argues that "the revocation of her probation will not subserve the ends of justice in the best interest of both the public and the defendant" and that "she still shows a potential for rehabilitation and was receiving therapy to help her recover."
 Having reviewed the record in light of the appellant's argument, we find that the evidence fully supports the trial court's action.
 The appellant has simply failed to show how the trial court abused its discretion.